Skip to main content

 Using JavaScript / TypeScript?

-Skip the raw WebSocket path and use the @metered-ca/peer SDK instead.
+Skip the raw WebSocket path and use the @metered-ca/realtime SDK instead.
 It does framing, ack correlation, reconnect, perfect-negotiation WebRTC, and TURN credential injection for you.
 Five lines to connect + subscribe + publish.

 This quickstart is for any other stack (Go, Python, Java, Swift, Kotlin, Rust, Unity, etc.) — or if you want to see the underlying wire protocol.

 This guide gets you talking to the server end-to-end.
-For richer integration patterns (TURN credentials in the token, per-message peer metadata, server-side publish), jump to the Use Case Guides after this.
+For richer integration patterns (per-message peer metadata, server-side publish, WebRTC with auto-injected TURN), jump to the Use Case Guides after this.

 Prerequisites